 - Is 23 or older before September 1 (for the Fall semester) or January 15 (for the Spring semester). - Have a good academic record (minimum semester GPA of 2.0) and deportment record (fewer than 75 demerits in the previous semester).

 Note: Accumulation of 100 or more demerits during the semester while living off-campus will result in the student being moved back on campus immediately.
-Students living with a relative result in the student being moved back on campus immediately.
-Students living with a rei may be exempt from the age, 75 demerits, and 2.0 GPA requirements.
+Students living with a relative may be exempt from the age, 75 demerits, and 2.0 GPA requirements.

 Students who want to live off-campus must submit an off-campus application.
-Exceptions to living offcampus may also be given for the following situations:
+Exceptions to living off-campus may also be given for the following situations: